ismrmrd/ismrmrd/doc/README.rst

    };

 This suggested memory layout is only a suggestion.
-The HDF5 interface (see below) can be used to read the data into many different datastructures.
+The HDF5 interface (see below) can be used to read the data into many different data structures.
 In fact, the user can choose to read only part of the header or not read the data, etc.

 File Storage
 -------------

 The ISMRM Raw Data format is stored in HDF5 format.
 Details on this format can be found at the HDF5_ website.
-Briefly it is a hierarchical dataformat (much like a file system), which can contain multiple variable organized in groups (like folders in a file system).
+Briefly it is a hierarchical data format (much like a file system), which can contain multiple variable organized in groups (like folders in a file system).
 The variables can contain arrays of data values, custom defined structs, or simple text fields.
 It is the convention (but not a requirement) that the ISMRMRD datasets are stored in a group called ``/dataset``.
 The XML configuration is stored in the variable ``/dataset/xml`` and the data is stored in ``/dataset/data``.
-HDF5 files can ve viewed with the HDFView application which is available on the HDF5 website for multiple platforms.
-Files can also be read directly in Matlab, in fact Matlab uses (since fileformat v7.3) HDF5 as its internal dataformat in the ``.mat`` files.
+HDF5 files can be viewed with the HDFView application which is available on the HDF5 website for multiple platforms.
+Files can also be read directly in Matlab, in fact Matlab uses (since file format v7.3) HDF5 as its internal data format in the ``.mat`` files.
 As an example the data from an ISMRMRD file with name ``myfile.h5`` can be read in matlab with a command like:

 ::